vcj/vcj.github.io/index.md

 ### November 2: Lines

 <img src="images/2 lines.jpg?raw=true"/>
 <p style="font-size:13px"> Rarely - only twelve times since 1953 - a storm will cross over from the Atlantic to the Pacific basin (or vice versa).
-This map is sort of hard to read!
+This map is sort of hard to read without enlarging it a whole lot!
 Twelve strands of spaghetti.
 In hindsight I should have given them a shadow or something.
 Ah well.
- <br>Data from <a href="https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access">NOAA's National Centers for Environmental Information</a>, <a href="https://www.naturalearthdata.com/">Natural Earth</a>, and <a href="https://en.wikipedia.org/wiki/List_of_Atlantic%E2%80%93Pacific_crossover_hurricanes">Wikipedia</a>.
+Data from <a href="https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access">NOAA's National Centers for Environmental Information</a>, <a href="https://www.naturalearthdata.com/">Natural Earth</a>, and <a href="https://en.wikipedia.org/wiki/List_of_Atlantic%E2%80%93Pacific_crossover_hurricanes">Wikipedia</a>.
 Typeface is of course <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>. </p>

 ### November 1: Points

 <img src="images/1 - points v2.jpg?raw=true"/>
-<p style="font-size:13px"> I actually made this one on October 1st...too excited for the challenge, misread the thing.
- <br>Data from <a href="https://octo.dc.gov/service/dc-gis-services">DC GIS</a>.
+<p style="font-size:13px"> I actually made this one on October 1st...too excited for the challenge I guess.
+Data from <a href="https://octo.dc.gov/service/dc-gis-services">DC GIS</a>.
 Typeface is <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>. </p>

 ---